Aomori Prefecture: Demographics

+In 2020, Aomori Prefecture the fifth lowest ratio of foreign immigrants of all Japan's prefectures.
+Scholars suggest that immigration is not expected to reverse the prefecture's population decline, as immigration to Japan is limited.
+In 2007, Aomori Prefecture had the 7th lowest number of international marriages among all of Japan's prefectures, with only 664 marriages where one of the spouses was a foreigner.

 Economy

 Like much of the Tōhoku Region, Aomori Prefecture remains dominated by primary sector industries, such as farming, forestry and fishing.
 The prefecture's forestry industry is centered around the cultivation and harvesting of hiba, a cypress tree utilized in construction of wooden structures across the country.
-In 2015, its economy had a GDP of 4,541.2 billion yen which made up about 0.83 percent of Japan's economy.
-Aomori Prefecture generates the largest amount of wind energy out of the prefectures of Japan, with large wind farms located on the Shimokita Peninsula.
+In 2015, its economy had a GDP of 4,541.2 billion yen, which represented about 0.83 percent of Japan's economy.
+Aomori Prefecture generates the largest amount of wind energy out of the prefectures of Japan, with large wind farms located on the Shimokita Peninsula and Tsugaru.
 The peninsula is also home to the inactive Rokkasho Reprocessing Plant that is owned by Japan Nuclear Fuel Limited, a company headquartered in the village of Rokkasho that is involved in the production of nuclear fuel, as well as the reprocessing, storage, and disposal of nuclear waste.
+In July 2024, the governor of Aomori Prefecture announced the approval of a nuclear waste storage facility in town of Mutsu.
 The city of Hachinohe is home to the Pacific Metals Company, a manufacturer of ferronickel products.

 Agriculture

 Aomori Prefecture is a leading agricultural region in Japan.
-It is Japan's largest producer of apples, accounting for 59 percent of Japan's total apple production in 2018.
-The cultivation of apples in the prefecture began in 1875 when the prefecture was given three varieties of western origin to grow.
+It has Japan's largest producer of apples for more than 100 years, growing about 60 percent of Japan's total apple production, producing 50 million tons yearly.
+The cultivation of apples in the prefecture began in 1875 when the prefecture was given three varieties of Western origin to grow.
+Most imported apple trees came from the France and United States.
 The apples are consumed within Japan and exported to the United States, China, Taiwan, and Thailand.
-Aomori is also ranked highly in the nation's production of redcurrant, burdock, and garlic, accounting for 81, 37, and 66 percent, respectively, of the country's production.
+Aomori Prefecture is also ranked highly in the nation's production of redcurrant, burdock, and garlic, accounting for 81, 37, and 66 percent, respectively, of the country's production.
+Climate change is having a negative impact on agriculture in Aomori Prefecture, especially on apples and other fruits.

-Aomori also boasts being the home to Hakkōda cattle, a rare, region-specific breed of Japanese Shorthorn.
-The town of Gonohe has a long history as a breeding center for horses of exceptional quality, popular among the samurai.
+Aomori Prefecture is also the center of Hakkōda cattle rearing, a rare, region-specific breed of Japanese Shorthorn.
+The town of Gonohe has a long history as a breeding center for horses, popular among the samurai.
 With the decline of the samurai, Gonohe's horses continued to be bred for their meat.
 The lean horse meat is coveted as a delicacy, especially when served in its raw form, known as basashi (馬刺し).
-The Aomori coast along Mutsu Bay is a large source of scallops, but they are particularly a specialty of the town Hiranai where the calm water around Natsudomari Peninsula makes a good home for them.
+The Aomori Prefecture coastline along Mutsu Bay is a large source of scallops; they are particularly a specialty of the town Hiranai, where the calm water around Natsudomari Peninsula makes a good home for them.